UniversityofBrighton/2023-fair-multidimensional-media/episodes/virtual-research-environment.Rmd

 for recording additional metadata.
 - Version number, as the owner of a file can replace the file keeping the older versions to facilitate version control.
-- Shearable link to the file
+- Searchable link to the file
 - History of operations performed by users to the file.
 - Move to another folder.
 - Make a copy to another folder.